GuidoManni/IntroToAlgorithm/README.md

 # Sorting Algorithms in Python

-This repository contains Python implementations of various sorting algorithms as described in the book "Introduction to Algorithms" by Cormen, Leiserson, Rivest, and Stein.
+This repository contains Python implementations of various optimization algorithms as described in the book "Introduction to Algorithms" by Cormen, Leiserson, Rivest, and Stein.
 The algorithms are implemented in a clear and concise manner, with detailed comments explaining the logic behind each step.

 ## Algorithms Included